 Your wellbeing is our top priority and we have in place a range of measures to ensure you stay safe, happy and healthy while at University.
-We’re lucky that our campus is a fantastic green space, with plenty of outdoor places to study and socialise, to make the most of.

 - Campus signage is in place to remind all staff, students and visitors to practise social distancing and regular handwashing.